Documentation for the MoonBooth SEO Theme for Hugo

 blogFooterLinkText = ""

-# Sets anchor text of footer link to blog
+# Sets anchor text of footer link to the blog

 blogSection = ""